 It is expected that all students will behave in a mature and sensible way.
-An agreement relating to students' responsibilities and entitlements is issued by the tutor at the start of the Autumn term, and is signed by the student, parent and tutor.
-The agreement is found in the Sixth Form diary.
+A contract relating to students' responsibilities and entitlements is issued by the tutor at the start of the Autumn term, and is signed by the student, parent and tutor.